frejanordsiek/hdf5storage/doc/source/storage_format.rst

 ``np.object_`` array of ``str``

-For ``dict`` and structured ``np.ndarray`` types (and those converted to them), an array of the field names of the array is stored in this Attribute in the proper order.
+For ``dict``, ``cl.OrderedDict``, and structured ``np.ndarray`` types (and those converted to them), an array of the field names of the array is stored in this Attribute in the proper order.
 In the HDF5 file, they are variable length strings.

 Python.Empty and MATLAB_empty
 -----------------------------